urob-ctu/hw5-rl/README.md

 **The objective is to travel as far as possible in the positive x-direction in a limited number of steps (1024 / cca 10 simulation seconds).**

-This is evaluated in a tournament with up to 3 additional points awarded as follows:

-- **1 point** for traversing least 1 meter in the Walker environment (less than 5 simulation seconds)

-- **1 point** if your policy achieves falls within top 50-percentile of the submission distances.

-- **1 point** if your policy falls within top 10-percentile of the submission distances.

-There are 2 **special bounties** that can be awarded to the best-performing policies:

-- **2 points** for beating last year's best submission (86.25 meters)

-- **2 points** for traveling further than 110 meters

 Make sure you follow the exact specification described in `WalkerPolicy.py` and `walker_training.ipynb` to ensure your policy is evaluated correctly.

 ![walker-xddd](.assets/walker.gif)

 ### Troubleshooting

-If you run into some issues that you or an LLM of your choice can't resolve, please let me know at `korcadav@fel.cvut.cz`.
+If you run into some issues that you or an LLM of your choice can't resolve, please let me know at `mrkosmic@fel.cvut.cz`.
 I will ask my LLM :)